va3c/viewer/va3c-hacker/road-map.md

 * 2014-12-09 ~ Accept parameters instead of file name

-* 2014-12-09 ~ Scroll text to position indicated by a parametter
+* 2014-12-09 ~ Scroll text to position indicated by a parameter

-* 2014-12-09 ~ special parameters allow for pr-processin the file, regex operations or interpreting embedded code
+* 2014-12-09 ~ special parameters allow for pre-processing the file, regex operations or interpreting embedded code
 	* Based on idea that this is a xmlhttprequest operation, so we can do what we want with the data